Indira Weis: Solo career

 After going solo, Weis focused on her acting career.
 In September 2009, she released her debut single, a cover version of the Rudi Carrell single "Wann wird's mal wieder richtig Sommer?".
-She recorded a video for her second single, "Oh", in September 2006, but the plans to release the video were dropped.
+She recorded a video for her second single, "Oh", also in September 2009, but the plans to release the video were dropped.
 Against her will, the video premiered in its entirety on YouTube on 6 November 2009 and received harsh criticism.
-On 25 June 2010, Weis released her second single, "Beautiful Destination".